joelsalazarnet/morning-brew/README.md

 # morning-brew
-Google App Script to create a private YouTube playlist containing the latest videos (published within the last 48 hours) from your YouTube subscriptions.
+Google App Script to create a playlist containing the latest videos from your YouTube subscriptions.

 ## Features